 Miss Filla Crack is a Scouse born and bred drag cabaret performer, resident host at the Liverpool Everyman Theatre’s Bistro drag nights and performs regularly around the city.
 Mixing comedy, power vocals, charm and inclusivity into her work, Filla prides herself on welcoming audience members with open arms and offering some much needed escapism.

-Project: Filla Crack: Out & About is a socially distanced live cabaret performance, based around Liverpool.
+Project: Filla Crack: Surprise, Surprise is a socially distanced live cabaret performance, based around Liverpool.